KanthTS/Agentic-AI-Program-VaraSoul-/Week-1-Prompt-Engineering/README.md

 Task:
 Generate a Login API.

-### My Observation

-When I provided project details, the generated code became much more relevant and accurate.
+**Observation**

+Providing project details and context results in code and solutions that are significantly more accurate and relevant.

 ---

-# 📅 Day 7 – Prompt Engineering vs Context Engineering
+### Prompt Engineering vs Context Engineering

-Today I compared both concepts.
+Although closely related, they serve different purposes.

-## Prompt Engineering
+#### Prompt Engineering

 Focuses on:

-* How we ask questions.
+* How questions are asked.
-* Giving clear instructions.
+* Clear instructions.
 * Defining the expected output.

-## Context Engineering
+#### Context Engineering

 Focuses on:

-* Providing relevant information.
+* Providing relevant background information.
-* Supplying project background.
+* Supplying project details.
-* Helping AI understand the bigger picture.
+* Helping AI understand the broader problem.

-### My Biggest Learning
+### Biggest Learning

 Prompt Engineering tells AI **what to do**.

 Context Engineering helps AI understand **what it is working on**.

-Both are important.
+Both are essential for achieving high-quality AI outputs.

 ---

-# 🎯 Week 1 Reflection

-This week completely changed how I interact with AI tools.

-Before this week, I thought AI was only about asking questions.

-Now I understand that:

-* The quality of the response depends on the quality of the prompt.
-* Context is extremely important in software development.
-* Prompt Engineering and Context Engineering work together.
-* AI is much more effective when given clear instructions and relevant information.

-## Key Concepts Learned

-✅ Prompt Engineering

-✅ Zero-Shot Prompting

-✅ One-Shot Prompting

-✅ Few-Shot Prompting

-✅ Chain of Thought Prompting

-✅ Role Prompting

-✅ Instruction Prompting

-✅ Context Engineering

----

-# 📌 Week 1 Takeaway

-A lesson I will remember:
+##  Final Takeaway

 **"Good AI results don't come from better AI alone; they come from better prompts and better context."**

----
+This learning journey has helped me become more intentional in communicating with AI systems and has shown me how powerful AI can be when guided with clear instructions and relevant context.